Description of Current Projects

 Tuscarawas University Hall and Attention Center Demolition

-Kent State University at Tuscarawas’ University Hall and the Attention Center are under consideration by the Tuscarawas County University District Board for abatement and demolition in early 2015.
-Asbestos abatement analyses were conducted and construction documents are being prepared for the abatement and demolition of both buildings.
+Kent State University at Tuscarawas' University Hall and the Attention Center are under consideration by the Tuscarawas County University District Board for abatement and demolition in early 2015.
+Asbestos abatement analyses were conducted and construction documents have been prepared for the removal of both buildings.
 A new pole barn storage building will be constructed in the existing maintenance complex to replace the lost storage that is currently located within University Hall.
 This General Contracting project is being managed via OAKS-CI.